-Personally, I have never been a big fan of formal “bios” but they do have their place.
+Personally, I have never been a big fan of formal “bios,” but they do have their place.
 I think the about page is really your best opportunity to take some creative license and show that you’re human.
 Your visitors will connect with real faces and authentic copy.

-Tip: While writing about yourself, creatively tie-in benefits for you’re prospect and your “about” page becomes that much more engaging.
+Tip: While writing about yourself, creatively tie-in benefits for your prospect and your “about” page becomes that much more engaging.
 See this great “about page” article on Copyblogger that touches not making your about page all about you.

 3. Contact Page: This is an easy one.
 Here’s where you put your contact info, a contact form and possibly a link for driving directions if applicable.
 Testimonials can go here as well, and don’t forget a link to your Google business profile.